JakeWharton/jakewharton.com/_presentations/2018-04-12-rinsing-the-brush-picasso-3-0.md

 date: 2018-04-12

 type: Technical
-title: Rinsing the Brush: Picasso 3.0
+title: "Rinsing the Brush: Picasso 3.0"
 ---

 Picasso is a powerful image downloading and caching library for Android but since its launch in 2013, other libraries have improved or entered the scene and new requirements have come up.